About Our Breeding Program

 I also added my own variant of making sure the puppies have been exposed to at least 7 loud/potentially scary noises, like doorbells, banging pots and pans, gunshots, fireworks, heavy street traffic, crying babies, screaming toddlers, loud action movies on the TV, etc

 By 3 weeks of age, our pups move from the private whelping den to a weaning pen in our main living area, socializing and playing with other dogs, new people, and generally being underfoot getting exposed to the sights, sounds and smells of a normal home environment.
-By 5 weeks of age, they move part of the time to a much larger pen downstairs, which gives them much more room to play, and better access to the yard...but they still come up to the main floor daily for playtime and to hang out and get used to regular family house noises and occurances, like the TV, radio, vacuums , banging pots and pans etc. They also go for car rides to visit a few fun new places.
+They get used to regular family house noises and occurances, like the TV, radio, vacuums , banging pots and pans etc. They also go for car rides to visit a few fun new places.

-They are weaned to a varied diet that includes a raw diet, some kibble (Purina ProPlan Sport Performance 30/20 Salmon & Rice is our preferred kibble for the litters and active sport dogs) and also a bit of canned food added in sometimes for variety.
+They are weaned to a varied diet that includes a raw diet, some kibble (Purina ProPlan is our preferred kibble) and also a bit of canned food added in sometimes for variety.

-Our puppies are usually ready to go to their new homes at 7-8 weeks of age.
-Puppies are extensively socialized with other dogs, cats and children, and are started on basic retrieving, obedience skills and marker/clicker training and shaping games, crate-training and housebreaking.
+Our puppies are usually ready to go to their new homes at 7-9 weeks of age.
+Puppies are extensively socialized with other dogs, cats and children, and are started on basic retrieving (including introduction to goose wings and pigeons), obedience skills and marker/clicker training and shaping games, leash training, crate-training and housebreaking.

-We perform puppy aptitude testing, instinct testing and structural evaluations on all our puppies (including evaluations from other breeders and trainers), prior to placing them in their new homes.
+We perform temperament testing, instinct and working drive testing, structural evaluations (including an independent assessment by a canine physiotherapist as well as assessments by other breeders) on our puppies, prior to placing them in their new homes.